top of page

-Electric circuits containing resistors and coils are often used in electrical engineering, such as in electric motors, relays, etc. Switching off coils (or inductances) suddenly without taking precautions can result in high voltages in circuits, which can damage components in the circuit.
+Electric circuits containing resistors and coils are often used in electrical engineering, such as in electric motors, relays, etc. Switching off coils (or inductances) suddenly without taking precautions can result in high voltages in circuits.
+This can damage components in the circuit.

 Therefore, measures are necessary to prevent damage.

-In DC circuits and in PWM amplifiers, fly back diodes are used to ensure that coil currents are not switched off suddenly, thus preventing high voltages and damage to electric circuits.
-A program for the Ti-84 calculator has been developed to gain insight into the behavior of the circuit, based on the firs order differential equation solver.
+In DC circuits and in PWM amplifiers, fly back diodes are used to ensure that coil currents are not switched off suddenly.
+A program for the Ti-84 calculator has been developed to gain insight into the behaviour of the circuit, based on the firs order differential equation solver.

 The circuit is shown below.
 As an example, we apply a 15 V DC voltage source, a resistor of 10 Ω and an inductance of 0.5 H. When switch S1 is closed, a current with a time constant L1/R1=0.5/10=0.05 seconds increases to 15/10=1.5 A.